Back to blog

 Note on the "before-fix" baseline: the headline phrase "20.7% → 12.3% reduction" is tempting to cite.
 The 12.3% after-state is fully verified; the 20.7% before-state is not regenerable from current artifacts (the ABCD-branch artifact was overwritten).
 The retraction registry logs this as "numerator verified, denominator unrecoverable" — entry 28 if you want to check.

-The sprint drafted 14 new provisional filing packages, bringing the portfolio from 11 to 28.
+That release drafted 14 new provisional filing-ready packages, bringing the portfolio from 11 to 28.
 Before sending to counsel we ran a 3-agent audit over every package and spot-checked every LOC claim in every CODE_REFERENCE.md.
 All LOC claims verified exact.
 No fabricated code references.
 But the audit did surface four packages that should not ship as-drafted:

 PackageDispositionReason